 Flat tires and mechanicals happen to everyone.
 Few things are more demoralizing than walking your bike with a flat tire or broken chain back to the parking lot, so kit up with the right bike tools and a pump.
-Need tips on how to use them?
-Check out our bike clinics.

 5. Rest.
 Rest you need.

 You might be the 328th-most-fit person in your province, but you’re still bound to feel the burn.
 I thought I’d be fine as a seasoned roadie, yet I was absolutely shattered after 45 minutes.
 Expect your forearms to get exhausted from braking, and your legs to feel like ground meat after a 5-minute run.
 The solution?
 Take breaks.
 Riding with pumped-out arms isn’t just exhausting, it can be dangerous (grabbing a handful of brake lever with pooped arms can lead to aggressive over-braking).
 Stretch, sip some water, and give yourself a few before you tackle another stretch of singletrack.